 PRELIMINARY FLOOD MAPS RELEASED FOR DARE COUNTY INCLUDING THE TOWN OF DUCK

 The N.C.
 Floodplain Mapping Program and Federal Emergency Management Agency (FEMA) have recently released preliminary coastal floodplain maps for Dare County.
 Property owners are invited to see how their property is classified by viewing the preliminary maps online at the Flood Risk Information System (FRIS) website (http://fris.nc.gov/fris/).
-If you have difficulty using the FRIS website, then you are welcome to contact Joe Heard, Sandy Cross, or Cory Tate with the Community Development Department (252-255-1234) for assistance.
+If you have difficulty using the FRIS website, then you are welcome to contact Joe Heard or Sandy Cross with the Community Development Department (252-255-1234) for assistance.

 The following video will explain how to properly navigate the FRIS system and use the various functions available within the system.